 significant predictors affecting attitudes towards living in the UK are the length of stay and level of education.
 Implications of the findings are discussed.

 |Keywords (uncontrolled):||Polish migrants, immigration, gender differences, social participation, domestic preference, lifestyle patterns.|

 |Notes on copyright:||With thanks to publishers for permitting on-line version to be deposited.
 14/5/11|

-|Deposited On:||15 Apr 2011 14:49|
+|Date Deposited:||15 Apr 2011 14:49|

 Actions (login required)